fractus-io/fractus-io.github.io/tutorial/design-patterns/introduction.md

 ###  <a id="Structure"></a>Structure

 Description of design patterns are composed of several sections:

-Of particular interest are the Structure, Participants, and Collaboration sections Pattern Name and Classification, Intent, Also Known As, Motivation (Forces), Applicability, Structure, Participants, Collaboration, Consequences, Implementation, Sample Code, Known Uses, Related Patterns.
+Pattern Name and Classification, Intent, Also Known As, Motivation (Forces), Applicability, Structure, Participants, Collaboration, Consequences, Implementation, Sample Code, Known Uses, Related Patterns.